swimos/swim/swim-system-js/swim-mesh-js/@swim/warp/README.md

 The third most important design goal for WARP is minimalism.
 WARP supports forward-compatible, per-link subprotocols, enabling protocol stability without stagnation.
-The core WARP protocol remains unchanged since its original implementation in 2015, despite significant evolution of swimOS, and its extensive use of WARP subprotocols.
+The core WARP protocol remains unchanged since its original implementation in 2015, despite significant evolution of SwimOS, and its extensive use of WARP subprotocols.

 Future evolution of the WARP protocol must maintain the delicate balance